microsoft/playwright/docs/src/test-components-js.md

 ### Q) Why can't I pass a variable to mount?

 This is a [known issue](https://github.com/microsoft/playwright/issues/14401).
-Following pattern does not work:
+The following pattern does not work:

 ```js
 const app = <App></App>;